• Home

 Picture

 The ESDT celebrates the diversity of the EMR and actively supports our funded service providers to make their services inclusive and accessible for everyone.
-We acknowledge Aboriginal and Torres Strait Islander people as the traditional owners of country throughout Australia and pay respect to elders past, present and emerging.
+We acknowledge Aboriginal and Torres Strait Islander people as the traditional owners of country throughout Australia and offer respect to elders past, present and emerging.

-The ESDT is supported by the Australian Government Department of Health.
-Visit the Department of Health website (http://www.health.gov.au/) Disclaimer: Although funding for this website has been provided by the Australian Government, the material contained herein does not necessarily represent the views or policies of the Australian Government.
+Disclaimer: Although funding for this website has been provided by the Australian Government, the material contained herein does not necessarily represent the views or policies of the Australian Government.

 • Home